Brikaa/security-assignment-2/report/report.md

 - **Description of the vulnerability :** an attacker can access configuration files that can contain secrets under `WebContent/WEB-INF` by going to `/index.jsp?content=../WEB-INF/name_of_the_file` (e.g, `/index.jsp?content=../WEB-INF/app.properties`)
 - **Impact:** severe impact; successful exploitation gives the attacker the ability to access configuration files in the `WebContent/WEB-INF` directory which can contain passwords.
 - **Recommendations:** make sure paths served in `index.jsp` do not escape the parent directory (follow OWASP's recommendations in the link above).

+## Business logic flaw (excessive money transfer)

+- **Test CVSS severity**: High
+- **Test CVSS score:** 8.6
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** a defect in the business logic (lack of input validation)
+- **Description of the vulnerability :** an attacker can transfer an amount (AM) of money from their account (A) to their other account (B) even if the amount (AM) exceeds the balance in account (A).
+- **Impact:** severe impact; successful exploitation gives the attacker the ability to put an unlimited amount of money on one of their accounts and put a negative amount of money on another one of their accounts.
+- **Recommendations:** make sure the user can not transfer an amount of money that is larger than his account's balance

 # Finding scenarios